loicmathieu/docker-vsftpd/README.md

 docker run -p 21:21 loicmathieu/vsftpd ftp
 ```

-It comes with a pre-defined user : gest with password guest.
+It comes with a pre-defined user : guest with password guest.

 PASV is enabled, to use it you need to specify the PASV_ADDRESS env variable pointing to the IP address of the host when launching the container and mapping the ports range 21100-21110:
 ```